 Volker Kaul is Research and Teaching Fellow at the Center for Ethics and Global Politics at LUISS University in Rome and lecturer at the CEA Rome Center and CIEE Global Center.
 Moreover, he works as scientific coordinator of the Istanbul/Reset DOC Seminars for Reset-Dialogues on Civilizations.
 His work focuses on the possibility of emancipation.
 In this regard, he works on the concepts of identity, agency, autonomy, self-knowledge, recognition and culture.
 He published together with Seyla Benhabib a book entitled Toward New Democratic Imaginaries – Istanbul Seminars on Islam, Culture and Politics for Springer.
 Together with David Rasmussen and Alessandro Ferrara he is editing the yearly special issues of Philosophy & Social Criticism on the Istanbul Seminars since 2010.
 He is currently also editing together with Ananya Vajpeyi a book on Populism and Minorities based upon the Venice-Padua-Delhi Seminars 2014 and with Ingrid Salvatore a volume on What is Pluralism?
 The Question of Pluralism in Politics for Routledge in its book series “Ethics, Human Rights and Global Political Thought”.

 Tiziana Lippiello, is Vice Rector of Ca’ Foscari University and Professor of Classical Chinese, Religions and Philosophy of China at the Department of Asian and North African Studies, Ca’ Foscari University.
 She has been Head of the Department of Asian and North African Studies (2011- 2014) and Head of the Department of East Asian Studies (2009- 2011) at Ca’ Foscari University.
-From 2008 to 2011 she has been Rector for the relations with the International Institutions in Venice and from 2006 to 2011 Member of the Board of Directors of Venice International University.
+From 2008 to 2011 she has been Delegate for the relations with the International Institutions in Venice and from 2006 to 2011 Member of the Board of Directors of Venice International University.
 Amongst other she published the book Il confucianesimo (2010) and Auspicious Omens and Miracles in Ancient China.
-Han, Three Kingdoms and Six Dynasties (2001).
+Han, Three Kingdoms and Six Dynasties (2001) and Why was Shen Yue so Fond of Auspicious Signs.
+In S. Katz, Divination and the Strange, IKGF series, Brill, 2018/19 (forthcoming).
 Professor Lippiello is also Director of the Series La fenice, Classici cinesi, Marsilio Editore Venezia, Director of the Series Sinica venetiana, Edizioni Ca’ Foscari and in the Academic Board of the Collegio Internazionale Ca’ Foscari.
 She is also Coordinator of the Project RobinBA (The Role of books in non bibliometric areas), Ca’ Foscari University of Venice, Macerata University, University of South Brittany, sponsored by ANVUR.

 Jonathan Laurence, Associate Professor of Political Science at Boston College, researches and writes about European politics, transatlantic relations and Islam in the West.
 Currently on sabbatical from Boston College, he is a Nonresident Senior Fellow at the Brookings Institution (Washington, DC) and Term Member of the Council on Foreign Relations (New York City).
 He was the Daimler Fellow at the American Academy in Berlin in Fall 2012 and guest researcher at the Wissenschaftszentrum Berlin.
 Laurence is the author of The Emancipation of Europe’s Muslims (2012) and the co-author of Integrating Islam (2006).